 Durango art galleries are a free, fun way to explore the culture and history of southwest Colorado.
 Local, national and international artists contribute beautiful, intricate pieces to the area's galleries for display and purchase.
 By taking a walking tour of these spaces and exploring the art inside, you'll get a glimpse into the area in a new way while supporting these artisans and their work.
+Download the art walk map or scroll to the bottom for more information.

 Studio & Gallery